cloud-ark/kubeplus/Guidelines.md

 [this MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/docs/tutorial.md#configuration) supports following customization settings: whether to deploy the Operator cluster-wide or within a particular namespace, which version of MySQL should be installed, etc.
 If you have created Helm Chart for your Operator then use values YAML file to specify such parameters.
 If not, use ConfigMap for this purpose.
+If you choose to use ConfigMap then make sure the name of the ConfigMap that your Operator expects is well-documented so that DevOps Engineers can create this ConfigMap.
 This guideline ensures that Kubernetes Administrators can interact and use the Operator using Kubernetes native's interfaces.

 ## 10) Use ConfigMap or Annotation or Spec definition for Custom Resource configurables

 An Operator generally needs to take configuration parameter as inputs for the underlying resource that it is managing through its custom resource such as a database.
 We have seen three different approaches being used towards this in the community: using ConfigMaps, using Annotations, or using Spec definition itself.
 Any of these approaches should be fine based on your Operator design.
+You may end up using multiple approaches such as a ConfigMap with its name specified in the Custom Resource Spec definition.

 [Nginx Custom Controller](https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/customization) supports both ConfigMap and Annotation.
 [Oracle MySQL Operator](https://github.com/oracle/mysql-operator/blob/master/docs/user/clusters.md) uses ConfigMap.